-Which household products may be toxic?
+These household products may be toxic and worth swapping

 So many harmful household products rarely get a second thought because we’re used to seeing them in our closets and on the shelves.
 But if you want to go green and start living with your families health in mind, then it’s worth taking them off your shelves and getting a healthier substitute.